This tutorial explains how to fill an empty area with a Quilt fill pattern. It is also possible to fill color areas of a converted background image.

 Distance - Specify the distance between elements.

-Scale - Specify the relative size of elements, multiply it with Distance to get absolute size.
+Scale - Specify the relative size of elements; multiply it by Distance to get the absolute size.

 Spacing - Specify the spacing between elements in some patterns.

-Angle - Specify angle of element rotation, above 360 deg means random angle/random mirror (Regular).
+Angle - Specify the angle of element rotation; above 360 deg means random angle/random mirror (Regular).

-Seed - Specify the size of first element, other will have 100%-Seed size, etc. Specify 50% to have the same size elements.
-(Nestled).
+Seed - Specify the size of the first element; others will have 100%-Seed size, etc. Specify 50% to have elements of the same size (Nestled).

-In Circle - Put element into circle (Nestled, Regular).
+In Circle - Put the element into a circle (Nestled, Regular).

 4. Stipple fill pattern